InsightSoftwareConsortium/ITKSphinxExamples/src/Bridge/VtkGlue/ConvertAnitkImageTovtkImageData/Documentation.rst

-Convert An itk::Image To vtkImageData
+Convert an itk::Image to vtkImageData
 =====================================

 .. index::